 Coming to outfits- our outfits were very holiday inspired.
 A lot of reds and greens!
-I love this plaid shirt from Jcrew factory (currently marked under $40), it screams holiday to me and the ruffle details are way to too cute to pass.
-I paired the shirt with my all time favorite green skirt from jcrew factory as well and finished the look with my Frye boots and Lady coat (borrowed from Lakki).
-While Ale wore a Plaid skirt from Old navy and paired it with Camel turtle neck sweater and added our favorite scarf (that all 3 of us exchanged and wore through the trip).
-While Lakki also sticked with Plaid and wore a gold swing dress from Old navy and paired with Plaid coat from Old navy as well and completed the look with Hunter boots.
+I love this plaid shirt from Jcrew factory (currently marked under $40), it screams holiday to me and the ruffle details are a way to too cute to pass.
+I paired the shirt with my all time favorite green skirt from the jcrew factory as well and finished the look with my Frye boots and Lady coat (borrowed from Lakki).
+While Ale wore a Plaid skirt from the Old navy and paired it with Camel turtle neck sweater and added our favorite scarf (that all 3 of us exchanged and wore through the trip).
+While Lakki also sticked with Plaid and wore a gold swing dress from the Old navy and paired with a Plaid coat from the Old navy as well and completed the look with Hunter boots.

 It was almost evening when we reached our car.
 We quickly went to visit one of Ale’s cousin in New Jersey, then we had our delicious Biryani meal at Paradise Biryani Point (when in NJ, never miss to have a Biryani, they have the best restaurants).
 It was then time to bid farewell and head back home.
 We drove almost all night until we reached Cleveland at 3.00 am.